 Lack of power supply

 Increased preparedness and organization are essential.
-An additional source of energy can restore communication with the outside world, power the refrigerator, cable, Internet, and telephone lines, while propane cylinders can be used for stoves, to prepare the food and get the water hot.
+An additional source of energy can restore communication with the outside world, and power the refrigerator, cable, Internet, and telephone lines, while propane cylinders can be used for stoves, to prepare food, and to get the water hot.

 The quality of communication in the mountains is poor, so you’d need to figure out in advance where and how to get help in case of an emergency.
 Oftentimes, generators can assist the power supply cable if the lines have not been damaged.